 Natural History Museum London

-The Natural History Museum in London differs from other cultural institutions in that it is free to enter and is open all year round.
-Visitors are advised to set aside at least 1 day to get acquainted with the exhibits, without rushing anywhere.
-The major collections contain approximately 80 million objects that have great historical value for modern society.
+The Natural History Museum in London differs from other cultural institutions with free admission, and it is open all year round.
+Visitors are advised to set aside at least 1 day to explore the exhibits, taking their time.
+There are about 80 million items in the main collections that are of great historical value to modern society.

-It was founded in 1754 thanks to the generous contributions of Sir Hans Sloane, who was also responsible for providing objects for the British Museum.
-It moved to its present location in 1881.
-Sloane was dissatisfied with the natural history collection at the British Museum, and as a result he decided to help fund a second museum in a separate building to house more objects.
+It was founded in 1754 thanks to the generous contributions of Sir Hans Sloan, who was also responsible for providing objects for the British Museum.
+It moved to its current location in 1881.
+Sloan was unhappy with the natural history collection at the British Museum, and as a result, he decided to help fund a second museum in a separate building to house more objects.

-National History Museum London is an institution, an institution and a museum all rolled into one, offering a stunning display of science from ancient times to the present day.
-The Natural History Museum in London offers an educational and entertaining day out for yourself or the whole family, exploring and enjoying the collection, the history of the land, animals and much more.
-Today the museum attracts more than five million visitors every year and is considered one of London's three most important museums.
+The National Historical Museum of London ─ It is an organization, institution and museum combined into one, offering an amazing exposition of science from unknown times to the present day.
+At the Natural History Museum in London, you can spend an informative and entertaining day for yourself or the whole family, exploring and enjoying the collection, the history of the earth, animals and much more.
+Today, the museum attracts more than five million visitors each year and is considered one of the three most important museums in London.

 Human incompetence

 Initially, the exhibits of the Natural History Museum in London suffered due to unqualified staff.
-George Shaw wanted to destroy any exhibited specimen not mentioned in a specific scientific text, and another clueless employee removed the labels from insects because they had been identified by a rival.
-One librarian at the Natural History Museum in London went to great lengths to prevent the public from seeing the exhibits at all.
+George Shaw wanted to destroy any exhibited specimen that was not mentioned in a specific scientific text, and another ignorant employee removed the labels from the insects because they were identified by a rival.
+One librarian at the Natural History Museum in London did everything possible to prevent the public from seeing the exhibits at all.

 Hintze Hall

-This is the largest public gallery in the Natural History Museum in London, where you can see the massive blue whale skeleton, which is a symbol reminding visitors of our responsibility to protect the environment and our planet.
+This is the largest public gallery in the Natural History Museum in London, where you can see the massive skeleton of a blue whale, which is a symbol that reminds visitors of our responsibility to protect the environment and our planet.
 The hall perfectly represents the history of our solar system and life on Earth as we know it.
-London's favorite dinosaur, Dippy Diplodocus, was also in Hintze Hall before the whale skeleton took its place.
+London's most beloved dinosaur, Dippy the Diplodocus, was also in Hintze Hall before the whale skeleton took its place.